publiccodenet/blog/_posts/2021-03-16-notes-from-community-call-4-march-2021.md

 ### Generic codebase template

 Related to this, but also different in the approach, one could imagine a very generic codebase (which in itself doesn't do much) that meets the standard that could be used as a reference point and inspiration.
 This could have the most preferred of all methods and good practices in it.
-But it might not be the Foundation for Public Code's role to maintain it or decide what goes in it, but rather it could be a community curated resource.
+But it might not be the Foundation for Public Code's role to maintain it or decide what goes in it.
+Instead, it could be a community curated resource.

 ### Guides